 1. Placement on inactive status.
-A registrant, certificate holder or licensee under this chapter who does not desire to perform any of the activities described in section 62036203-A, subsections 1-C, 1-D, 1-E2, 5, 6 and 59 and who wants to preserve the registration, certificate or license while not engaged in any alcohol and drug counseling activity may surrender that registration, certificate or license to the board for placement on apply for an inactive status license pursuant to Title 10, section 8003, subsection 5-A, paragraph D, subparagraph (5).
+A registrant, certificate holder or licensee under this chapter who does not desire to perform any of the activities described in section 62036203-A, subsections 1-C, 1-D, 1-E2, 5, 6 and 59 and who wants to preserve the registration, certificate or license while not engaged in any alcohol and drug counseling activity may surrender that registration, certificate or license to the Page 91 board for placement onapply for an inactive status license pursuant to Title 10, section 8003, subsection 5-A, paragraph D, subparagraph (5).
 The board may place the registration, certificate or license on inactive status and issue an inactive license only upon proper application and payment of the required fee under section 6215.
 The fee for inactive status licensure is set under section 6215.
-During inactive status, the registrant, certificate holder or license is required to must renew the inactive registration, certificate or license to the continuing educational provisions of section 6219-A.
+During inactive status, the registrant, certificate holder or licensee is required tomust renew the inactive registration, certificate or license annually and pay the renewal fee as set under section 6215, but is not required to meet the continuing educational provisions of section 6219-A.

 2. Reinstatement to active status.
-A registrant, certificate holder or licensee who has surrendered a registration, certificate or license pursuant to this section may have that registration, certificate or license reinstatedAn inactive status licensee may apply for reinstatement to active status by submitting proper application and payment of the requiredpaying the fee as set under section 6215 and, completing continuing education requirements as determined by board rule and submitting such additional information as the board may require.
+A registrant, certificate holder or licensee who has surrendered a registration, certificate or license pursuant to this section may have that registration, certificate or license reinstated An inactive status licensee may apply for reinstatement to active status by submitting proper application and payment of the required paying the fee as set under section 6215 and, completing continuing education requirements as determined by board rule and submitting such additional information as the board may require.
 Rules adopted pursuant to this subsection are routine technical rules as defined by Title 5, chapter 375, subchapter 2-A.